sverweij/dependency-cruiser/doc/api.md

 The typical use for dependency-cruiser is on the command line.
 However, you might want to use it programmatically.
-For this, dependency-cruiser has an API
+For this, dependency-cruiser has an API.

 ## Versioning

-The API follows the same (semantic) versioning rules and rhythm as the API does
+The API follows the same (semantic) versioning rules and rhythm as the CLI does.

-function cruise(pFileAndDirectoryArray, pOptions, pResolveOptions, pTSConfig) {

 ## Using the API - step by step